GitLab MCP server

 To provide feedback on this feature, leave a comment on issue 561564.

 With the GitLab Model Context Protocol (MCP) server, you can securely connect AI tools and applications to your GitLab instance.
-AI assistants like Claude Desktop, Cursor, and other MCP-compatible tools can then access your GitLab data and perform actions on your behalf.
+AI assistants like Claude Desktop, Claude Code, Cursor, and other MCP-compatible tools can then access your GitLab data and perform actions on your behalf.

 The MCP server provides a standardized way for AI tools to: